BestTimesToVisit.com Logo

 Rome Metro (Metropolitana)

-Rome's metro is the quickest way to cover longer distances, connecting key areas like the Colosseum, Vatican (Ottaviano station), and Termini Station.
-It's comprised of three lines (A, B, and C), though Line C is still under development and less useful for tourists.
+The metro is the fastest way to cover longer distances within the city center, with three main lines (A, B, and C) connecting key landmarks like the Colosseum, Vatican, and Termini Station.
+Line C is still under development and less useful for tourists currently.

 Walking